https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 Is it hard to develop a location-based app?

 Developing a functional location-based app may be difficult for a developer since there are more factors to consider than coding and designing.
-But if you have a team of professionals with location-based apps development experience, they will know how to strategize the process effectively.
+But if you have a team of professionals with location-based app development experience, they will know how to strategize the process effectively.

 Aren't there new, more accurate location data-gathering options?